opendr-eu/opendr/docs/reference/installation.md

 echo "Please switch to GCC 8"
 sudo update-alternatives --config gcc
 ```
 Then, you can install CUDA, along CuDNN.
+You can also refer to this [Dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile-cuda) for installation instructions.
+Note that NVIDIA 30xx GPUs may not be fully supported, due to CUDA limitations.

 # Installing using *pip*